- Argininosuccinic Acidemia (ASA)

 Autosomal recessive disorder characterized by pulmonary obstruction and/or exocrine pancreatic dysfunction.
 The most common mutation causing cystic fibrosis is a three-basepair deletion (F508del) in the cystic fibrosis transmembrane regulator (CFTR) gene.

-COMMENT: Screening for cystic fibrosis using the two-tiered IRT/DNA approach cannot always distinguish babies who are CF carriers from babies who are affected when only one mutant allele is identified.
+COMMENT: Screening for cystic fibrosis using the current two-tiered IRT/DNA approach cannot always distinguish babies who are CF carriers from babies who are affected when only one mutant allele is identified.
 Sweat Chloride testing by the CFF-approved quantitative pilocarpine ionotophoresis method is recommended for all reported positive screening results, i.e., babies with either one or two mutations detected.
 For babies with no detectable mutations but with an IRT >170ng/mL, the primary care provider should be alert for persistent diarrhea, poor weight gain, chronic cough or respiratory problems.
 If these signs appear, or if there is a family history of CF, contact should be made with a CF specialist.

 FDA-cleared 139 Variant Panel